arianlbf1/Unhackathon-LLM/README.md

 ## Features
 - CPU-only workflow with `sentence-transformers` embeddings (`intfloat/e5-small-v2`).
 - Chunking (~180 words with overlap) and FAISS inner-product search.
-- Streamlit UI that cites sources and shows retrieved passages.
+- Command-line debugging interface (temporarily replacing Streamlit) that cites sources and can display retrieved passages.
 - Hosted generation via Hugging Face Inference API (`Qwen/Qwen2.5-1.5B-Instruct` by default).
 - Ready for local use (macOS/Windows) and deployment to Hugging Face Spaces or Render.